 The contemporary market is one which has been growing significantly over the past two years.
 Back in 2017, I wrote about how brands like Ganni, Rixo, Staud and Réalisation are fighting to make your wardrobes brighter, better and more affordable.
 Instead of diffusion lines that mimic the aesthetic of a bigger design house at a lower price point, this new breed of labels are independent selling direct to consumer, with their own instantly identifiable design.
 Over the past two years, most of the cult buys that we have written about at Who What Wear are by these designers and priced around the £200–£300 mark.

 This direct-to-consumer contemporary bracket is one that's still hugely growing, and these are no longer just small Instagram-led businesses but a key priority for leading luxury retailers.
 In fact, buyers now scout for brands by scrolling.
-Net-a-Porter this summer is launching seven brands that were previously only direct-to-consumer, taking niche brands to a global audience.
+Net-a-Porter this summer launched seven brands that were previously only direct-to-consumer, taking niche brands to a global audience.
 Keep scrolling to shop the new affordable cult brands that we at Who What Wear are championing in 2019.

 Faithfull the Brand was founded in Bali in 2012, but this year, that it has gone from an under-the-radar beach brand to a mainstay on our Instagram feeds.
 It specialises in holiday clothing with a zesty colour palette and playful prints, but the dresses look just as good in Green Park as they do in Positano.